jmenglund/pandas-charm/README.rst

 |DOI-URI|

-You can select a citation style from the dropdown menu in the "Cite as" section on the Zenodo page.
+Choose your preferred citation style in the "Cite as" section on the Zenodo page.

 Author